delagoya/rusty-bio/_posts/2016-12-23-binary-file-parsing-in-bioinformatics.md

 )
 ```

-For `SVOffset` we first need to consume the 64-bit integer from the binary stream, then compute the actual tuple of byte offsets from the original value of the current object using `this`.
-A `SChunk` object is composed of two of the `SVOffset` objects.
+For `SVoffset` we first need to consume the 64-bit integer from the binary stream, then compute the actual tuple of byte offsets from the original value of the current object using `this`.
+A `SChunk` object is composed of two of the `SVoffset` objects.
 For structs that have a variable number of sub-structures, you can also compute the value of the number of elements at runtime using these reference semantics.
 For example, from the figure above, we see that a  `bin` defines the number of chunks it has by the `n_chunk` attribute.
 Thus we can define an `Array` of type `SChunk` in the `SBin` object like so:

 ```python
 SBin = Struct(